PLCnext/MqttGdsConnector/README.md

 ## Known issues

-When the network connection to the broker is lost and restored, and a manual or automatic reconnect is triggered, the MQTT Client will block for precisely 300 seconds before continuing execution as normal.
+When the network connection to the broker is lost and restored, and a manual or automatic reconnect is triggered, the MQTT Client will block for precisely the number of milliseconds specified by the broker "timeout" property (default: 300 seconds).

 -----------